Cloudy1986/mark-mcleod-cv/README.md

 - Prioritising what problems to solve, why they need to be solved and what not to prioritise
 - Understanding technical dependencies and constraints

 I'm switching careers because I want to make things rather than co-ordinate others to make things.
-I've really enjoyed tackling problems with a methodical approach, getting into a state of flow and the satisfaction of overcoming a challenging problem.
+I've really enjoyed tackling problems, getting into a state of flow and the satisfaction of solving the problem.
 I've loved learning to code and can't wait to start my new career!

 ## <a name="projects">Projects</a>